Top Concerns about Tibet Permit

 Generally, we recommend applying for your Tibet Permit at least 20 days in advance.
 The permit processing takes 8 to 9 days.
 It will take another 3 days for the permit to be mailed to your address in mainland China from Lhasa after it is issued.

-8. When will I get the Tibet permit issued? (around 15 days)
+13. When will I get the Tibet Permit issued? (around 15 days)

-After we get your basic information (scanned photos of your passport, Chinese Visa, and your occupation), then we will hand it over to Tibet Tourism Bureau for the Tibet Permit application.
+After we get your basic information (scanned photos of your passport, Chinese Visa, and your occupation), we will hand it over to the Tibet Tourism Bureau for the Tibet Permit application.

-Then, around 8-9 days, your processed permit is expected to be issued from Tibet Tourism Bureau.
+Then, around 8-9 days, your processed permit is expected to be issued by the Tibet Tourism Bureau.
 Once we get it, we will manage to deliver it by express from Lhasa to your hotel or residence in mainland China.

 We promise to deliver it to you as soon as possible.
-Normally, it takes around 15 days for you to get Tibet Travel Permit.
-Don’t get too anxious during this particular time. - Find out the complete guide to getting Tibet Permits.
+Normally, it takes around 15 days for you to get a Tibet Travel Permit.

 In some extreme cases, our staff will give it to you at the airport or train station before you board the plane or board the train to Tibet.